Institute to Support Secondary School Religious Educators

 Jim McGarry is the director of the Sr. Dorothy Stang Center for Social Justice and Community Engagement at NDNU.
 Previous to this position, he taught religious studies at San Domenico School, St. Ignatius College Prep and Mercy High School San Francisco for a total of 32 years.
 He also was an adjunct instructor at USF in social ethics for a decade.
 With colleagues, he has taught several community engagement classes; with Mark Botti of Mercy, the Environmental Justice/Creative Writing field-class they developed was given an award for innovative curriculum by the National Catholic Educational Association.

-Amy Jobin is a lay Catholic chaplain and the director of the NDNU Center for Spirituality.
+Amy Jobin is a lay Catholic chaplain and the director of the NDNU Office of Spirituality.
 Amy’s earliest roots are in the Micronesian Islands where she was born and following this, she grew up in Wisconsin and Illinois.
 Amy trained for ministry at the Franciscan School of Theology in Berkeley, CA, where she completed a master’s degree in theological studies with a focus on Christian spirituality and the Beguine way of life.
 After finishing this degree, Amy completed three units of Clinical Pastoral Education Chaplaincy training at Sequoia Hospital in Redwood City, CA. In addition, Amy trained in spiritual direction for two years at the Institute for Spiritual Leadership in Chicago, IL, and completed a certificate in this program.
 Amy has a special interest in women’s issues around faith and spirituality, the process of discernment and understanding call, and how young adults understand their faith and spirituality and how this informs their life.

 William Barry is an assistant professor and multiple subject advisor in the School of Education at Notre Dame de Namur University.
 He also teaches in Notre Dame’s First Year Experience Program.
 Billy has recently returned from a visit to Notre Dame schools in Connecticut, presenting on the Hallmarks of Notre Dame Learning Communities.